Focke-Wulf Fw 189 Uhu: Design and development

 Work on what would become the Fw 189 can be traced back to February 1937 and the issuing of a specification by the German Reichsluftfahrtministerium (RLM) that called for a short-range reconnaissance aircraft that had a three-man crew and provided all-round visibility; it was also specified that the aircraft should possess about 850–900 hp of power.
 An important function of the Luftwaffe was to provide tactical support to the Wehrmacht; the envisioned aircraft was intended to be an advanced successor to the Henschel Hs 126, which had only just started service trials.
 This specification was issued to both Arado and Focke-Wulf.

 Arado opted to respond with the relatively conventional Ar 198, which was a single-engined high-wing monoplane with a glazed gondola underneath the fuselage.
 Focke-Wulf's chief designer Kurt Tank had opted for a distinctive twin-boom configuration for what would become the Fw 189; it was also powered by a pair of Argus As 410 engines instead of the expected single engine.
 As a "twin-boom" design, akin to the earlier Dutch Fokker G.I, the Fw 189 used a central crew gondola, which for the Fw 189 would be designed with a glazed and framed stepless cockpit forward section, which used no separate windscreen panels for the pilot (as with many German medium bombers from 1938).
 The Fw 189 had as part of its defensive armament, a novel rear-gun emplacement designed by the Ikaria-Werke: a rotating conical rear "turret" of sorts, manually rotated with a metal-framed, glazed conical fairing streamlining its shape, with the open section providing the firing aperture for either a single or twin machine-gun at the unit's circular-section forward mount.
-Blohm & Voss proposed as a private venture something even more radical, chief designer Dr. Richard Vogt's unique asymmetric Blohm & Voss BV 141.
+As a private venture Blohm & Voss proposed something even more radical, chief designer Dr. Richard Vogt's unique asymmetric Blohm & Voss BV 141.

 The BV 141 and Fw 189 submissions were reportedly received by RLM officials with a degree of unease due to their unconventional approaches.
 During April 1937, orders were placed for three prototypes each of the Arado and Focke-Wulf designs.
 That month, construction of the first prototype Fw 189 commenced.
 In July 1938, it performed its maiden flight, the pilot being Tank.
 The aircraft possessed favourable flight characteristics.
 One month later, it was followed by the second prototype, the principal difference between the two being that the second prototype was armed, carrying two MG 17 and three MG 15 machine guns along with underwing bombracks capable of carrying up to four 50 kg bombs.
-The third prototype was outfitted with specially designed Argus variable-pitch propeller that automatically changed pitch via the vanes on the spinner.
+The third prototype was outfitted with specially designed Argus variable-pitch propellers that automatically changed pitch via the vanes on the spinner.
 In contrast to the smooth testing of the Fw 189, the Ar 198 exhibited comparatively cumbersome and unsatisfactory performance.